Nilde Iotti: Early life

-Leonilde Iotti was born in Reggio Emilia in 1920; her father Egidio was a railroader and a socialist trade unionist, fired by the railway company on account of his political commitment.
+Leonilde Iotti was born in Reggio Emilia in 1920.
+Her father Egidio was a railroader and a socialist trade unionist, fired by the railway company on account of his political commitment.
 Her father died in 1934, but, thanks to a scholarship, she attended the Catholic University of Milan, graduating in literature in 1942.
 Amongst her professors at the university was Amintore Fanfani, the future Christian Democratic leader and Prime Minister.
-On 5 October 1942, Iotti became a member of the National Fascist Party (PNF) within the Federation of Female Fascists of Reggio Emilia; this membership was required in order to become a teacher.
+On 5 October 1942, Iotti became a member of the National Fascist Party (PNF) within the Federation of Female Fascists of Reggio Emilia.
+Membership was required in order to become a teacher.

-After Benito Mussolini's downfall in July 1943 and Pietro Badoglio's proclamation on September 8, which caused the beginning of the civil war, Iotti became interested in communist ideals and took part in the resistance movement against the Nazi German invaders during World War II.
+After Benito Mussolini's downfall in July 1943 and Pietro Badoglio's proclamation on September 8, which caused the beginning of the Italian Civil War, Iotti became interested in communist ideals and took part in the resistance movement against the Nazi German invaders during World War II.